 But what is Form 941, and why do you need to file one for your organization?
-This article will cover what IRS Form 941 is, how it works, and who needs to file one.
+In this article, we'll cover what IRS Form 941 is, how it works, and the filing requirements for employers.

 What is IRS Form 941?

-IRS Form 941, also known as the Employer’s Quarterly Tax Return, is a form employers use to report any federal income tax, Social Security tax, and Medicare tax withheld from their employees.
-This information is then used to calculate your employment taxes.
+IRS Form 941, also known as the Employer's Quarterly Tax Return, is an essential tax form employers use to report any federal income tax, Social Security tax, and Medicare tax withheld from their employees.
+You can use this information to calculate your employment taxes.

 This form replaced1 Form SS-LA for the Social Security Administration (SSA) and IRS Form W-1 for reporting income taxes withheld in 1950.